ideonate/cdsdashboards/docs/index.rst

 The `cdsdashboards <https://github.com/ideonate/cdsdashboards>`__ open source package allows data scientists to instantly and reliably publish interactive notebooks or other scripts as secure interactive web apps.

-Any authorised JupyterHub user can view the dashboard, so for example this can be linked to single sign on through corporate email accounts.
+Selected JupyterHub users can view the dashboard, so for example this can be linked to single sign on through corporate email accounts.

 Source files can be obtained from a Git repo, or directly from the dashboard publisher's Jupyter tree.